What is Hibernate?

 Object relational mapping is based on the containerization of objects and the abstraction that provides that capacity.
 Abstraction makes it possible to address, access and manipulate objects without having to consider how they are related to their data sources.
-The Hibernate ORM framework guides mapping Java classes to database tables and Java data types to SQL data types and provides querying and retrieval.

 Hibernate is freely available to download and is licensed under the open source GNU Lesser General Public License (LGPL).